aurelia/aurelia/docs/user-docs/app-basics/validating-data.md

   .satisfiesRule(new UniqueRule());
 ```

-Assuming there is an implementation of `UniqueRule`, that validates the data against the records existing in data store/backend service.
+Assuming there is an implementation of `UniqueRule` that validates the data against the records, existing in data store/backend service.
 Such rules can be expensive in nature, and thus it makes sense to execute those when all other preconditions are validated.
 In the above example if either of the `required` or `email` rules fails, the `UniqueRule` will never be executed.
 Verify this in the demo shown below.